Osanyin-Taiwo-30/PCI-readDiag/docs/install.md

     The installation of the readDiag package requires a Fortran compiler installed in the host machine.
 If the Python environment is correctly set up, there is no need to install any other packages.

-In order to install the readDiag package, activate it by issuing the command:
+In order to install the readDiag package, first activate it by issuing the command:

 ```bash linenums="1"
 conda activate readDiag
 ```

-and install the readDiag package with the command:
+and proceed to install the readDiag package with the command:

 ```bash linenums="1"
 python setup.py install